 fbpx

-Greenletes / Running / Runner Nutrition / 10 Anti-Inflammatory Foods For Athletes
+Greenletes / Sports Nutrition / Best Foods / The Top 10 Anti-Inflammatory Foods For Athletes

 Although inflammation has a negative connotation, it’s part of the body’s natural healing process.
-If you workout for a long period of time and your joints and muscles become sore, that’s inflammation.
+If you workout for a long period of time and experience joint and muscle pain, the root cause is inflammation.
 The same thing happens if you cut your hand and experience redness and pain.

 During an injury, the body sends white blood cells to the injured location to try and protect against infection and harmful organisms or assist in the healing process.
 This type of inflammation is known as short-term or acute inflammation.

-On the other hand, chronic inflammation is long-term inflammation that can be caused by a prolonged injury that doesn’t heal, an autoimmune disease that attacks that body’s healthy tissues or unhealthy lifestyle factors, like a poor diet, lack of sleep or too much stress.
+On the other hand, chronic inflammation is long-term inflammation.
+It’s cause by an injury that doesn’t heal, an autoimmune disease that attacks that body’s healthy tissues, or unhealthy lifestyle factors, like a poor diet, lack of sleep or too much stress.

 Chronic inflammation is associated with a higher risk of developing serious diseases, like heart disease, cancer and Diabetes.

-This type of acute inflammation is necessary for your muscles to adapt to the stress and become stronger than before!
-In other words, short term acute inflammation can actually be beneficial for your training.
+This type of acute inflammation is necessary for your muscles to adapt to stress and grow stronger.
+In other words, short-term post-workout inflammation can actually be beneficial for your training.

-Food is a double edged sword.
-It can either help prevent inflammation or cause inflammation.
-Foods that contain antioxidants are one of the best ways to protect the body from inflammation.
+In addition, the foods an athlete eats can either help prevent inflammation or soothe inflammation.
+Eating foods that contain antioxidants is one of the best ways to protect the body from inflammation.

-Antioxidants and anti-inflammatory foods are basically the same thing.
-Certain molecules in the body undergo a process called oxidation, which can cause harm and damage.
+Certain molecules in the body undergo a process called oxidation, which can cause harm and damage to cells.
 Antioxidants fight against this oxidation, therefore preventing inflammation.

 Luckily, antioxidants are easy to come by in foods.
 They are abundant in fruits, vegetables, whole grains, beans, legumes, healthy fats, and other yummy foods, like dark chocolate, red wine, tea and coffee.